mlswg/mls-protocol/draft-ietf-mls-protocol.md

 2. Use the `operation` message to produce an updated, provisional GroupState object incorporating the proposed changes.

-3. Look up the public key for slot index `signer_index` from the roster in the current GroupState object (before the update).
+3. Look up the credential for the leaf node at position `signer_index` in the current ratchet tree (before the update).

-4. Use that public key to verify the `signature` field in the Handshake message, with the updated GroupState object as input.
+4. Use that public key to verify the `signature` field in the Handshake message, as described below.

-5. If the signature fails to verify, discard the updated GroupState object and consider the Handshake message invalid.
+6. Use the `confirmation_key` for the provisional group state to compute the `confirmation` MAC for this message, as described below, and verify that it is the same as the `confirmation` field.

-6. Use the `confirmation_key` for the new group state to compute the `confirmation` MAC for this message, as described below, and verify that it is the same as the `confirmation` field.
+6. If either the signature or the MAC fails to verify, discard the provisional GroupState object and consider the Handshake message invalid.

-7. If the the above checks are successful, consider the updated GroupState object as the current state of the group.
+7. If the the above checks are successful, accept the provisional GroupState object as the current state of the group.

 The `signature` and `confirmation` values are computed over the